On July 17, Eli Lilly announced positive results from clinical trials of donanemab, the company’s candidate for the treatment of Alzheimer’s disease.

 The drug targets amyloid plaque in the brain.
 The sticky deposits are considered “a key pathological hallmark of Alzheimer disease,” according to Eli Lilly’s study published by the Journal of American Medicine (JAMA).

 In the phase 3 study, donanemab was shown to slow cognitive and functional decline by as much as 35% for patients with early Alzheimer’s symptoms.

-Furthermore, study participants at earliest stage of disease had as much as 60% slowing of decline compared to those who received the placebo.
+Furthermore, study participants at the earliest stage of disease saw as much as 60% slowing of decline compared to those who received the placebo.
 In participants under age 75, the drug slowed decline by 45-48%, and in patients 75 or older, by 25-29%.